Skip to main content

 Remote State Configuration

-Terragrunt configures remote state in the root terragrunt.hcl using a remote_state block.
+Terragrunt configures remote state in the root terragrunt.hcl using a remote_state block and can create the configured backend resources when they do not exist.
 The path_relative_to_include() function dynamically generates state keys based on directory structure.
 Child configurations inherit this through include blocks.

 terragrunt.hcl (root)